daisygunn/la-petite-traveller/README.md

 - Header and menu bar, to navigate to various sections of the page
 - Information section full of tips for backpacking
-- Downloadable Checklist of things to pack
+- Downloadable essential packing checklist
 - Ratings of a recent trip to Sri Lanka
 - Interactive map of the route taken
 - Information, recommendations and advice for travelling Sri Lanka